AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 {:.alert .alert-info }

+#### A.4 Active Decode Targets

+When an SFM changes the set of forwarded Decode targets or an encoder changes the set of produced Decode targets, some Decode targets may become unavailable for decoding.
+Whenever the set of active Decode targets changes, the sender MUST signal the new set of active Decode targets to the receiver.

+Active Decode targets are signaled either explicitly, when active_decode_targets_present_flag is equal to 1, or implicitly, when template_dependency_structure_present_flag is equal to 1 and active_decode_targets_present_flag is equal to 0, in which case all Decode targets are active.

+When an update to the set of active decode targets is received it is valid until the next update in RTP packet sequence number order.

+The sender SHOULD signal updates in such a way that a receiver, even after packet loss, will immediately either know the new set of active Decode targets or if the set of active Decode targets is lost, ensure that at least one Chain will break.

+**Note:** The following example techniques may be used to signal a set of active Decode targets:
+* Send a new keyframe when the set of active Decode targets has been updated.
+* Send the active_decode_targets_bitmask in every packet.
+* Send the active_decode_targets_bitmask in every packet until one of those packets has been acknowledged by a receiver report.
+{:.alert .alert-info }

-#### A.4 Deciding Decodability using Chains
+#### A.5 Chains

-Chains provide Instantaneous Decidability of Decodability (IDD).
-That is, the ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode frames in packets that follow.
-The concept of Chains is a generalization of the TL0PICIDX field used in the RTP payload formats for scalable codecs such as H.264, VP8, and VP9.
-A chain defines a sequence of frames essential to decode Decode targets protected by that Chain.
-Frames in the Chain MUST be propagated and decoded.
-All other frames associated with the Decode target MAY be dropped, temporarily reducing Decode target fidelity.
-As long as all frames in the Chain are decoded, it should be possible to recover the Decode target’s full fidelity without requesting additional information from the sender (e.g., a key frame request).
+A Chain defines a sequence of frames essential to decode Decode targets protected by that Chain.
+Every packet includes, for every Chain, the frame_number of the previous frame in that Chain.
+The Chain is intact as long as every frame in the Chain is received, otherwise it is broken.
+A decodable frame with frame_chain_fdiff equal to 0 indicates that the Chain is intact.

+**Note:** The concept of Chains is a generalization of the TL0PICIDX field used in the RTP payload formats for scalable codecs such as VP8 and VP9.
+{:.alert .alert-info }

+A sender MUST construct Chains such that a receiver having received all frames in the Chain, and having missed one or more frames not in the Chain, need not request additional information (e.g., NACK or FIR) from the sender in order to resume decoding at full fidelity of the Decode target protected by the Chain.

 The Frame dependency structure includes a mapping between Decode targets and Chains.
 The mapping gives an SFM the ability to determine the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
-Every packet includes, for every Chain, the frame_number for the previous frame in that Chain.
-An SFM can instantaneously detect a broken Chain by checking whether or not the previous frame in that Chain has been received.
-Due to the fact that Chain information for all Chains is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.

-In order to start/restart Chains, a Dependency Descriptor may reference the frame_number of the frame carried in the same RTP packet to indicate that no previous frames are needed for the Chain.
-Key frames are common cases for such '(re)start of Chain' indications.

-#### A.5 Switching

-An SFM may begin forwarding packets belonging to a new Decode target beginning with a decodable frame containing a Switch indication to that Decode target.

-An SFM may change which Decode targets it forwards.
-Similarly, a sender may change the Decode targets that are currently being produced.
-In both cases, not all Decode targets may be available for decoding.
-Such changes SHOULD be signaled to the receiver using the active_decode_targets_bitmask and SHOULD be signaled to the receiver in a reliable way.

-When not all Decode targets are active, the active_decode_targets_bitmask MUST be sent in every packet where the template_dependency_structure_present_flag is equal to 1.

-**Note:** One way to achieve reliable delivery is to include the active_decode_targets_bitmask in every packet until a receiver report acknowledges a packet containing the latest active_decode_targets_bitmask.
-Alternately, for many video streams, reliable delivery may be achieved by including the active_decode_targets_bitmask on every chain in the first packet after a change in active decode targets.
+Chains protecting no active Decode targets MUST be ignored.

+**Note:** To increase the chance of using a predefined template, chains protecting no active Decode targets may refer to any frame, including an RTP frame that was never produced.
 {:.alert .alert-info }

-Chains protecting no active decode targets MUST be ignored.

-**Note:** To increase the chance of using a predefined template, chains protecting no active decode targets may refer to any frame, including an RTP frame that was never produced.
+#### A.6 Instantaneous Decidability of Decodability (IDD)

+Chains provide the IDD property.
+That is, the ability to decide immediately upon receiving the very first packet after packet loss, if any of the lost packets are required for the Decode target to remain decodable.

+Due to the fact that Chain information is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain or not.

+#### A.7 Switching

+An SFM MAY begin forwarding packets belonging to a new Decode target beginning with a decodable frame containing a Switch indication to that Decode target.

+When Chains are used, an SFM MAY switch to a Decode target at any point if the Chain tracking that Decode target is intact.

+**Note:** Every Decode target is associated with a spatial and temporal layer, which the SFM may use to select which Decode target to forward.
 {:.alert .alert-info }

-#### A.6 Dependency Descriptor Format
+#### A.8 Dependency Descriptor Format

 To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by an SFM, for each packet, the following information is made available (even though not all elements are present in every packet).